4.9-Stars

 When you receive an electrical defect notice, it is crucial to read and comprehend its contents carefully.
 The notice will typically include specific details about the identified electrical issues, such as the defect’s location, the problem’s nature, and the required actions to rectify the situation.
 It may also specify a timeframe within which the defects must be addressed.

-Take the time to thoroughly understand the information provided in the notice, as this will help you prioritise the necessary repairs and communicate effectively with your chosen electrician.
+Take the time to understand the information provided in the notice thoroughly.
+This will help you prioritise the necessary repairs and communicate effectively with your chosen electrician.
 Don’t hesitate to contact the issuing authority for clarification if you find any aspects of the notice unclear or confusing.

 Blackened Outlet Wall